Aspirin is a common medicine that has many uses. It can relieve pain and reduce the risk of serious problems like heart attacks and strokes.

-- high-dose aspirin (to relieve pain) can be taken three or four times a day, with at least four hours between each dose, until your symptoms improve
+- high-dose aspirin (to relieve pain) can be taken 3 or 4 times a day, with at least 4 hours between each dose, until your symptoms improve

 - low-dose aspirin (to prevent blood clots) is taken once a day, usually for the rest of your life

-Some medicine leaflets advise taking aspirin with water, while others may recommend taking it before or after food.
+Some medicine leaflets advise you to take aspirin with water.
+Others may recommend taking it with or after food.

 Side effects of aspirin

 Like all medications, there's a risk of side effects from aspirin.

 - indigestion and stomach aches – taking your medicine with food may help reduce this risk

 - bleeding or bruising more easily than normal

 Speak to your doctor or pharmacist if you experience any concerning or troublesome side effects while taking aspirin.